-- By re-voting by Internet or by telephone as instructed above; - If you received printed proxy materials, by signing a new proxy card with a date later than your previously delivered proxy and submitting it as instructed above; - By notifying our Secretary in writing before the Annual Meeting that you have revoked your proxy; or - By attending the Annual Meeting and voting in person.
-Attending the Annual Meeting in person will not in and of itself revoke a previously submitted proxy unless you specifically request it.
+- By re-voting by Internet or by telephone as instructed above; - If you received printed proxy materials, by signing a new proxy card with a date later than your previously delivered proxy and submitting it as instructed above; - By notifying our Secretary in writing before the Annual Meeting that you have revoked your proxy; or - By attending the Annual Meeting and voting by Internet during the Annual Meeting in accordance with the instructions.
+Attending the Annual Meeting will not in and of itself revoke a previously submitted proxy unless you specifically re-vote during the annual meeting.